 Dehydration can alter your heart rate, as can caffeine and other stimulants.

-Over-the-counter medications like decongestants and prescription drugs like beta blockers can also change your pulse.
+Over-the-counter medications like decongestants, prescription drugs like beta blockers and vitamins can also change your pulse.

 Medical Causes of a Fluctuating Heart Rate

 Medical issues — many of them easily treated — can also cause a fluctuating pulse, including:

 - Anemia or blood loss.
 "The blood cells aren't carrying enough oxygen, so a rise in heart rate compensates for diminished oxygen," says Dr. Cantillon.

 - Fever or infection

 - An overactive thyroid gland (hyperthyroidism) will speed up your heart rate.
 "The thyroid regulates your metabolism, so if it's too high, your heart might beat faster than normal," says Dr. Lahiri.

 - An underactive thyroid (hypothyroidism) can have the opposite effect, often slowing your heart rate.

 - Having diabetes, underweight or overweight can all make the heart work faster.